HDB-Systems-Videos/DocumentUnderstanding-Steps/README.md

-# Data Extraction
+# Data Exportation
-The workflow up to the "Data Extraction" step
+The workflow up to the "Data Exportation" step